ppy/osu-wiki/wiki/Help_Centre/en.md

 If your frame limiter is set to Unlimited, you may notice a significant improvement by changing it to one of the other three options.

-`VSync` will run the game at a refresh rate equal to that of your main monitor, whilst `Power Saving` and `Optimal` will run the game at 2x and 8x your monitor's refresh rate, with a maximum of 960Hz.
+`VSync` will run the game at a refresh rate equal to that of your main monitor, whilst `Power Saving` and `Optimal` will run the game at twice and 8 times your monitor's refresh rate, up to 960Hz.

 We recommend using `VSync` in situations where heat is an issue.